Menu

 Cyber resilience in Practice: increase your organization's digital resilience

 Cyber threats are becoming more sophisticated and targeted, making organizations more vulnerable to digital attacks.
-Cyber resilience is not just about preventing incidents, but more importantly about recognizing risk, assessing cyber threats and structurally improving your organization's digital resilience.
+Cyber resilience is not just about preventing incidents, but more importantly about recognizing risks, assessing cyber threats and structurally improving your organization's digital resilience.
 This two-day course provides a practical understanding of cyber threats and the tools and methods to better protect your organization.
 You will learn how to assess public cyber scans, recognize vulnerabilities and effectively implement cyber resilience measures.

 Read more >